getredash/website/src/pages/kb/open-source/dev-guide/setup.md

 ### PostgreSQL & Redis

 Refer to the documentation of Python (3), PostgreSQL (9.5 or newer), Redis (2.8.3 or newer) and Node.js (v12 or newer) on how to install them in your environment.
-On MacOS, you can use `brew` to install them.
-On Linux you can use your package manager, although need to make sure it installs recent enough versions.
+On MacOS, you can use Homebrew to install them.
+On Linux you can use your package manager, although you need to make sure it installs recent enough versions.

 ### Python Packages